based on the

 MIDI2SDS II SchematicMIDI2SDS II FirmwareMIDI2SDS II Gerber Files

-NB: These cannot be used with the current ELBY Designs offerings
+NB: These above items cannot be used with the current ELBY Designs offerings

 The current revision